Ontario HR Compliance Check Up – 5 Key Requirements

 While many employers have a wide range of written HR policies and practices, certain policies are mandated by Ontario HR compliance laws.

-Most recently, Ontario amended the Employment Standards Act, 2000 (ESA) to add 2 new mandatory policies for employers with 25+ employees: (a) disconnecting from work; and (b) electronic monitoring.
+Since 2022, employers with 25+ employees have been required – per the Employment Standards Act, 2000 (ESA) – to implement 2 mandatory policies related to: (a) disconnecting from work; and (b) electronic monitoring.

 Per the Ontario government Guide, a disconnecting from work policy may address issues such as: